-Bidi Bidi Media Lab was conceived after a chance encounter at World Hygiene Day in Rhino Camp Refugee Settlement, West Nile, Uganda.
-Richard Akim (aka Ray Styles) approached Sidd, Justin and I while we were documenting the event for a story on the world’s first permanent refugee settlement.
-We reconvened days later in Bidi Bidi Refugee Settlement, where Ray lives, and there under the crown of a great tree that Ray uses as a makeshift classroom a collaboration began that would blossom into an ArtsEverywhere-supported project called the Bidi Bidi Media Lab.
+Bidi Bidi Media Lab was conceived after a chance encounter with Richard Akim (aka Ray Styles) in Rhino Camp Refugee Settlement, West Nile, Uganda in late 2019.
+We were documenting the event for a story on the world’s first permanent refugee settlement when he approached us while on assignment for the UN.
+We reconvened days later in Bidi Bidi Refugee Settlement, where Ray lives with his young family, and under the crown of a great tree that doubles as a makeshift classroom for Ray and his students an idea for a collaboration began to blossom into an ArtsEverywhere-supported Bidi Bidi Media Lab.

 Behind the Scenes